pascal-fb-martin/echttp/README.md

 ```
 const char *echttp_help (int level);
 ```
 Return a help text to print.
-If level is 0, it returns the short list of options in a single line, otherwise it returnas the detailed description for option N. To print the detailed descriptions for all options, the caller should loop starting at 1 and stop when the return is 0 (null).
+If level is 0, it returns the short list of options in a single line, otherwise it returns the detailed description for option N. To print the detailed descriptions for all options, the caller should loop starting at 1 and stop when the return is 0 (null).

 ```
 int echttp_open (int argc, const char **argv);